Check Your Rate Before You Apply

 Why this check your rate flow works

-This flow reduces avoidable denials and helps borrowers lock in better terms with less rework.
+This flow reduces avoidable misfires and helps borrowers compare terms with less rework.
 It is especially useful for applicants balancing debt consolidation goals with strict monthly cash-flow limits.
-By aligning route selection, risk level, and offer comparison sequence, you can move from estimate to application with far better clarity and fewer costly mistakes.
+By aligning route selection, readiness level, and comparison sequence, you can move from estimate to application with far better clarity and fewer costly mistakes.

 Sources & Editorial Fact-Check